Preparing For The MAT

 up a bad performance.
 Besides certifying your capabilities, your score

 shall exhibit the attitude you have towards studies and your future.

 Those institutions that understand the uniqueness of MAT and its reliability ask candidates to take the test.
 Their considering MAT scores as a supplementary admission criterion signifies that they give importance to this different method of assessment of your skills and you should thus perform well in it.

 Importance of Preparation

 - The testing items of MAT are of a typical type.
-Analogy questions are the only type of questions asked in MAT and hence you shall have to study how to solve them.
+Analogy questions are the only type of questions asked in this test and hence you shall have to study how to solve them.
 There are no alternative question types or sections in this exam that can help in scoring.

-- MAT cannot be cleared on the basis of rote memory.
+- This test cannot be cleared on the basis of rote memory.
 In fact, you shall not find a single item in the test that you can hope to answer by mugging up some formula or concept.
-The most that you can do in terms of learning is study the meanings of words from some wordlists.
+The most that you can do in terms of learning is study the meanings of words from some word lists.
 However, you shall have to arrive at the correct answer through reasoning.
 Hence, you need to practice specifically for analogy questions.

 - MAT challenges your reasoning abilities.
 You have to spend time on each item and think hard for arriving at the answer.
 Comprehension of the meanings of the words is just half the battle; understanding the rationale and arriving at the correct answer is the real challenge.

 - There is a severe time constraint on this exam.
 You have to answer 120 items in 60 minutes.
 This means that you shall have to answer each question in 30 seconds.
 This can be very challenging for most applicants and the chances of leaving out some items are high.
 You need to thus practice speed enhancing tricks for the MAT.

 Indispensable Preparation Sources